syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 The `SfListView` allows to display and customize empty view content when there is no data available to display using the following properties,

  * [EmptyView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EmptyView) object can be set to a string or view when `SfListView` has no items.
 The default value is null.
- * [EmptyViewTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EmptyViewTemplate) is used to customize the appearance of [EmptyView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EmptyView).
+ * [EmptyViewTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EmptyViewTemplate) is used to customize the appearance of `EmptyView`.
 The default value is null.

 ## Display a string when ListView has no items